Shekswess/shekswess/README.md

 ## I'm a CS Student, Developer

 - 🔭 Currently studying CS at the Faculty of Electrical Engineering and Information Technologies in Skopje,Macedonia
-- 🌱 Learning MERN Stack 🤣
+- 🌱 Learning PHP 🤣
 - 👯 Looking for intership in the IT Sector in Macedonia (or Europe), preferring Web Development
 - 🥅 2021 Goals: To be a Full Stack Developer
 - ⚡ Fun fact: I love to make and experiment with different types of coffee and tea